-We hereby consent to the inclusion in this Registration Statement on Form S-1 of our report dated May 25, 2018, of Alternative Solutions, LLC relating to the audit of the consolidated financial statements for the period ending December 31, 2017 and 2016 and the reference to our firm under the caption "Experts" in the Registration Statement.
+We hereby consent to the inclusion in this Amendment No. 1 to Registration Statement on Form S-1 of our report dated May 25, 2018, of Alternative Solutions, LLC relating to the audit of the consolidated financial statements for the period ending December 31, 2017 and 2016 and the reference to our firm under the caption "Experts" in the Registration Statement.